 Character expressions are expressions that result in a CHAR or VARCHAR value.
 Most general expressions can result in a CHAR or VARCHAR value.
+The following table lists the types of character expressions.

 Table 4.
-Table of character expressions
+Character expressions

 Expression Type Explanation A CHAR or VARCHAR value that uses wildcards.
 The wildcards % and make a character string a pattern against which the LIKE operator can look for a match.
 Concatenation expression In a concatenation expression, the concatenation operator, " ", concatenates its right operand to the end of its left operand.
 Operates on character and bit strings.
 See Concatenation operator.
 Built-in string functions The built-in string functions act on a String and return a string.
 See LTRIM function, LCASE or LOWER function, RTRIM function, TRIM function, SUBSTR function, and UCASE or UPPER function.
 USER functions User functions return information about the current user as a String.
 See CURRENT_USER function, SESSION_USER function, and .